AbdulSyed05/Rock-Paper-Scissors/README.md

 ![color palettes](assets/images/color-palett.png)

 #### Features
-At the home screen of the game there is logo of 2 fist stating it is a Rock-Paper-Scissors game.
+At the home, there is logo of 2 fist stating it is a Rock-Paper-Scissors game.

 ![Game images screenshots](assets/images/rock-paper-scissors.png)